MathieuCarriere/sklearn-tda/README.md

 Usage
 =====

-Sets of diagrams are represented as lists of 2D numpy arrays.
 All modules are standard scikit-learn modules: they have fit, transform and fit_transform methods.
-Hence, the most common way to use module X on a list of persistence diagrams D is to call X.fit_transform(D).
+Hence, the most common way to use module X is to call X.fit_transform(input).
-You can check [this python file](example/example_of_computations.py) and [this notebook](data/3DSegTDA.ipynb) for examples of computations.
+The input of all modules (except the clustering modules) are lists of persistence diagram, which are represented as lists of 2D numpy arrays.
+Various examples can be found [here](example/).